These are the best early Black Friday Apple deals available now

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Apple Black Friday deals 2021: Best early offers on iPhones, MacBooks, Beats and more
+Apple Black Friday deals 2021: Best early offers on Apple Watch, iPhones, MacBooks, Beats and more

 From AirPods to iPhones, the sales event is the best time to find a bargain